ivettevaldez/c-projects/README.md

-# C-Projects
+# C Projects
-All related to C projects.
+All related to C.